This is an honest guide on where to stay in Dublin, Ireland, from someone that has lived in the capital for 35 years.

 3. Malahide

-Full of colour and offering pleasant coastal scenes that are a world away from the action of Dublin City Centre, Malahide is a great spot to spend a few days.
+Close to the airport and a short DART ride from the city centre, Malahide is a great spot to spend a few days.

-With a totally different speed of life to the city yet still boasting a ton of things to do (especially the 800-year-old Malahide Castle) and some good pubs and restaurants, Malahide has a lot going for it.
+With a totally different speed of life to the city yet still boasting a ton of things to do (especially the 800-year-old Malahide Castle), Malahide has a lot going for it.

-Malahide is arguably the best area to stay in Dublin if you’d like to experience a gorgeous Irish village that’s home to plenty of history and lots of good pubs, food and public transport.
+Malahide is arguably one of the best places to stay in Dublin if you’d like to experience a charming Irish town that’s home to plenty of history and lots of good pubs, food and public transport.

 The pros and cons to staying here

-- The pros: Lovely village with great bars and restaurants
+- The pros: Lovely town with great bars and restaurants

 - The cons: Limited accommodation